-- ✓ Landscape alteration due to lack of rehabilitation - ✓ Loss of topsoil due to lack of restoration measures - ✓ Construction pits may become a death trap for animals - ✓ Waste (Left over of broken equipment, material offcuts etc)
+- ✓ Landscape alteration due to lack of rehabilitation - ✓ Loss of topsoil due to lack of restoration measures - ✓ Construction pits may become a death trap for animals

-• Waste (Left over of broken equipment, material offends etc) Impact Description Objective Mitigation Measures/ Indicators for Responsible Monitoring and Party Compliance Habitat alteration and To minimize Limit environmental damages e.g. the Re-filling of and Site Manager permanent habitat overburden may be collected and piled and construction pits with environmental scars alteration and used for re-filling of pits the overburden of the and environmental construction scars Plant indigenous trees to fill the gaps for Indigenous Trees operations trees removed during construction planted Landscaping Landscaping - refers to re-shaping man- Landscaping efforts Site Manager made landforms to blend in with the and modification environment and in order to limit the towards natural state damage to the natural landscape Waste discarded all Clean-up Remove any foreign objects (including Clean-up after project Site Manager over the place infrastructure), that is not needed at site closure upon project completion
+✓ Waste (Left over of broken equipment, material offcuts etc) Impact Description Objective Mitigation Measures/ Indicators for Responsible Monitoring and Party Compliance Habitat alteration and To minimize Limit environmental damages e.g. the Re-filling of and Site Manager permanent habitat overburden may be collected and piled and construction pits with environmental scars alteration and used for re-filling of pits the overburden of the and environmental construction scars Plant indigenous trees to fill the gaps for Indigenous Trees operations trees removed during construction planted Landscaping Landscaping - refers to re-shaping man- Landscaping efforts Site Manager made landforms to blend in with the and modification environment and in order to limit the towards natural state damage to the natural landscape Waste discarded all Clean-up Remove any foreign objects (including Clean-up after project Site Manager over the place infrastructure), that is not needed at site closure upon project completion

-6. ENVIRONMENTAL PERFOMANCE MONITORING
+6. ENVIRONMENTAL PERFORMANCE MONITORING